department-of-veterans-affairs/vets-design-system-documentation/src/_about/accessibility/accessibility-testing.md

 ## Code review

 Code reviews are essential for building inclusive and usable digital products for everyone.
-Well-written semantic HTML ensures that browsers faithfully convey design system components to users, and ensures maximum compatability with assistive technologies.
+Well-written semantic HTML ensures that browsers faithfully convey design system components to users, and ensures maximum compatibility with assistive technologies.
 Here's what we look for in code:

 - [Valid HTML usage](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML)
   - Are semantic HTML elements used properly?